librar127/DataScience_CodingChallange/README.md

 ## Dependencies:

 1. 	org.json library has been used for parsing input tweets provided into json format.
+This library needs to be required for runninh my implementaion.
+I have included jar file in a directory called IDS_Coding_Challange_lib/json-20140107.jar.

 ## Directory Hierarchy

-1. Directory hierarchy is same as mentioned in instuctions provided in README.md file of challange except one additional jar file IDS_Coding_Challange.jar added into my GITHUB repository.
+1. Directory hierarchy is same as mentioned in instuctions provided in README.md file of challange except one additional jar file IDS_Coding_Challange.jar added into my GITHUB repository and one external library for json parsing.
 This jar file includes all the library dependencies required for running java code.
 For example org.json: json parser library in java. run.sh script is being run using this jar file only.

 ## Assumption for implementing feature 2